What is the upper respiratory tract?

 How can this problem be treated?

 The treatment will be determined by the test results and diagnosis.
 In many cases, no specific initiating cause can be found.
 Antibiotics typically give an initial dramatic improvement that is often short lived.
 Targeted nutritional supplements such as L-lysine that aid in mucous membrane repair and maintenance and general immune system stimulation can be helpful, especially in chronic viral infections.
+Anti-viral and immune-stimulating medications may be beneficial in some cases.
 In spite of our best efforts, some cases remain chronic or at least recurrent.
-Our treatment goal in these cases is to reduce the cat's discomfort through periodic medication and improve its quality of life.
+The treatment goal in these cases is to reduce the cat's discomfort through periodic medication and improve its quality of life.